jbtronics/bs-treeview/README.md

 Every event passes the treeView object on which the event was triggered in `event.detail.treeView`.

+Every event has a handler parameter in the option object which is initially passed to the constructor of the treeview (e.g. the `onNodeSelected` property is called when a `EVENT_NODE_SELECTED` event is triggered).

 ### Global events

 | Event constant | Event name                  | Description                                                                                                             |